dfamonteiro/blog/blog/content/posts/production-load-generator.md

 ### Getting started

 In order to help users of the Production Load Generator getting started with creating scenarios, we provide a `LoadScenarioRunner` class that acts as the entry point of the application.
-This is responsible for connecting to a specific MES environment and running the specified load scenario against that environment.
+This class is responsible for connecting to a specific MES environment and running the specified load scenario against that environment.

 The goal of this component is to provide a standardized way to define, configure, and run load scenarios in a way that is consistent across projects: